 of legal disputes, such disputes do nonetheless sometimes occur.
 As a

-trust attorney who has been serving Oakland and the rest of Alameda County
+trust attorney who has been serving Oakland and the rest of Alameda County for over 20

-for disputes are briefly discussed below.
+are briefly discussed below.

 This is meant to be a general overview of common areas of trust litigation.